amyjtech/sentiment_analysis/README.md

 ## Scraping and analyzing Instagram, Facebook, and Twitter
 Scraping Facebook, Twitter and Instagram comments of a specific user profile.
 The comments are saved into a .csv file to be analyzed.

-The data is analyzed using JupyterNotebook, Pandas and TextBlob.
+The data is analyzed in JupyterNotebook use Pandas and TextBlob.

 ### Mac OS Checklist
  - [ ] Create virtual environment